The Forgotten Vegetable—Salsify

-The dolling-up process consists of peeling the root with a vegetable peeler to reveal the snow-white flesh, then placing them into a bowl of water with a couple of squeezes of lemon juice, to keep their bright white flesh as pretty as possible.
-Or you may want to skip the lemon juice, if you’re going to brown them in butter anyway it won’t matter, right?
+The dolling-up process consists of peeling the root with a vegetable peeler to reveal the snow-white flesh, then placing them into a bowl of water with a couple of squeezes of lemon juice to keep their bright white flesh as pretty as possible.
+Or you may want to skip the lemon juice, because if you’re going to brown them in butter anyway, it won’t matter, right?
 And that’s just what I do with them after I’ve steamed them for 15 to 30 minutes, depending on their size.

-Salsify—It’s Tasty, and Healthy Too
+Salsify—It’s Tasty, and Healthy, Too

 Some of the health benefits of salsify include its ability to lower blood pressure, boost the immune system, stimulate hair growth, increase circulation, improve numerous elements of your digestive health, increase the metabolism, and positively affect bone mineral density.

-Black salsify can be eaten as a normal vegetable, and is quite complementary to peas and carrots, usually after boiling or better yet steaming it.
+Black salsify can be eaten as a normal vegetable, and is quite complementary to peas and carrots, usually after boiling (or better yet, steaming) it.
 It is a popular alternative to asparagus and is prepared in many dishes in a similar way, including in white béchamel sauces with broccoli or cauliflower.
 Although the black salsify “craze” hasn’t spread too far out into the world, it is beginning to occasionally show up in some exotic food stores and import locations in North America.
 The reason black salsify is so important is that it is chock-full of beneficial nutrients and components that make it a serious booster for human health.

 The Many Health Benefits of Eating Salsify

-Salsify is a veritable treasure trove of nutrients, including significant portions of iron, potassium, calcium, manganese, phosphorous, magnesium, and copper, as well as vitamins including ascorbic acid, pantothenic acid, thiamine, riboflavin, folate, and vitamin B6.
-Salsify also has significant amounts of dietary fiber, protein, and inulin.
-Just look at this:
+Salsify is a veritable treasure trove of nutrients, including significant quantities of iron, potassium, calcium, manganese, phosphorous, magnesium, and copper, as well as vitamins including ascorbic acid, pantothenic acid, thiamine, riboflavin, folate, and vitamin B6.
+Salsify also has impressive amounts of dietary fiber, protein, and inulin.

 • Digestive Health: There are a number of ways that salsify can help boost the health of your digestive system.
-First of all, a single serving of salsify contains nearly 20% of your daily recommended amount of dietary fiber, which is essential for stimulating the passage of food through your body, decreasing constipation, easing bowel discomfort, and preventing more serious conditions, like gastric ulcers.
+First of all, a single serving of salsify contains nearly 20% of your daily recommended amount of dietary fiber, which is essential for stimulating the passage of food through your body; decreasing constipation; easing bowel discomfort; and preventing more serious conditions, like gastric ulcers.
 Furthermore, much of the fiber is in the form of inulin, which is a relatively rare prebiotic fiber that increases the growth of bifidobacteria in the gut.
 This can reduce cancer-causing agents in that organ system, maximize the efficiency of nutrient absorption, and provide a boost to the immune system.

 • Circulation and Hair Growth: The high levels of iron and copper found in salsify mean that your circulation will improve, as iron and copper are both essential for the creation of red blood cells.
 More red blood cells mean more oxygenation to important tissues and organs, including the follicle beds.
-Salsify has been shown to stimulate the re-growth of hair.
+Salsify has been shown to stimulate the regrowth of hair.
 Furthermore, copper on its own has been linked to increasing hair strength and a reduction in premature graying.

 • Bone Strength: The high levels of magnesium, phosphorous, calcium, copper, iron, and manganese form a strong mineral base for developing bone tissue.
 Vitamin C also plays an essential role in this bone creation process.
 With sufficient bone mineral density, you can prevent the development of common, age-related conditions like osteoporosis and even arthritis, which can occur when bones begin to degrade and connective tissue (collagen) no longer maintains the integrity of your joints.

 • Blood Sugar: Salsify is low on the glycemic index.
 The glycemic index (GI) ranks food and drinks based on their blood sugar increase potential.
-Foods high on the glycemic index (such as white rice and white bread) will break down easily and cause blood sugar and insulin level spikes after meals, which is followed by rapidly dropping blood sugar levels.
+Foods high on the glycemic index (such as white rice and white bread) will break down easily and cause blood sugar and insulin level spikes after meals, which is followed by rapidly dropping blood-sugar levels.
 Salsify is slowly absorbed into the bloodstream, which prevents sugar crashes, sugar cravings, and mood swings.
 This provides long-lasting energy for athletes.
 From a scale of 0 to 250, salsify has a rating of 10 on the glycemic index scale.